-Our Baltimore Crohn’s Disease Disability Lawyer Outlines Your Options
+Our Washington DC and Baltimore Crohn’s Disease Disability Lawyer Outlines Your Options

 Crohn’s Disease is a type of inflammatory bowel disease (IBD) that causes inflammation of the digestive tract.
 In severe cases, it can result in painful digestive system problems that can significantly affect the sufferer’s quality of life.
 If it also affects the sufferer’s ability to work, he or she may be entitled to Social Security disability benefits, as our Baltimore disability attorney explains.

 What Causes Crohn’s Disease?

 The exact cause of Crohn’s disease is not yet known.
 While diet and stress can aggravate it, they are not generally believed to be its cause.
 Many healthcare professionals believe that it may be caused by an abnormal immune system response that, in the process of attacking a virus or bacterium, also attacks the digestive tract.
 There is also evidence that it is hereditary, as it is more common in individuals who have family members with the condition.
 Certain risk factors include age (under 30), ethnicity (whites, especially Eastern Europeans of Ashkenazi Jewish descent), family history, and cigarette smoking.